 Do I need to put LLC on my business cards?

-In most States, it is not legally required to included your LLC designation on your business cards, however, it could be an advantage to add LLC onto your business cards.
+In most States, it is not legally required to include your LLC designation on your business cards, however, it could be an advantage to add LLC onto your business cards.

 Including your full business name with LLC communicates to clients your professionalism.
 It also notifies them that they are engaging in business with a legal entity – your LLC – and if they choose to sue your company they will not be able to get your personal assets.